-The Indiana University School Psychology program's faculty and students have a strong commitment to social justice as an integral part of our training.
+The Indiana University School Psychology program's faculty and students have a strong commitment to social justice and cultural and individual diversity as an integral part of our training.
+We recognize that cultural and individual diversity refers to diversity with regard to personal and demographic characteristics that include, but are not limited to age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation and social economic status.
 Longstanding patterns of oppression and discrimination have left our nation with inequities that continue to plague our schools and society.
-We believe that school psychologists have a responsibility to develop an identity that incorporates a commitment to social justice.
-This dedication to equity cannot be an add-on or a single course in diversity.
-Rather, the commitment to cultural responsiveness and advocacy must be an integral part of the training and role of the school psychologist, as central as our commitment to evidence-based practice and effective collaboration.
-Thus, we train our students in the concept of a continuum of care to provide the most effective evidence-based services for all individuals, but also to act as an advocate and systems change agent, actively monitoring the quality of the educational experience and outcomes for students from groups who have been under-represented or marginalized.
+We believe that school psychologists have a responsibility to develop an identity that incorporates a commitment to social justice and cultural and individual diversity.
+This dedication to equity cannot be an add---on or a single course in cultural and individual diversity.
+Rather, the commitment to cultural responsiveness and advocacy must be an integral part of the training and role of the school psychologist as central as our commitment to evidence---based practice and effective collaboration.
+Thus, we train our students in the concept of a continuum of care to provide the most effective evidence---based services for all individuals, but also to act as an advocate and a systems change agent, actively monitoring the quality of the educational experience and outcomes for students from groups who have been underrepresented or marginalized.